kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 **WARNING:  Before you call the church, you need to read this entire entry.
 Your life depends on it.
-Any visitor to the church is in harm's way.
-Do not attend a funeral at the church, they are being used to attract loved ones and terminate anyone who may cause draw attention to the church by talking about missing persons.**
+The SotC are concerned that anyone who entering the church will be killed.
+Do not attend a funeral at the church, they are being used to kill those who report victims missing.**

 **This a developing article and covers an ongoing event.
 The SotC recommend reloading before reading.**
 ***